CJMoshy/CMPM121_Final_a/README.md

    - Deno (provides development environment runtime, linter, and formatter)
    - Git (version control)
    - Tiled: We will build our tilemaps on Tiled so, when we switch from Phaser to Unity, we can import the entire map seamlessly.
+   - All of these tools were selected with confidence as we are all experienced with them.
 4. **Alternate Platform Choice**
    - Our group will transition from Phaser 3 to Unity for the required platform switch.
    - We plan to use Brace to convert as much of the codebase as possible, manually resolving the rest.